AbhayReddy3007/temp/README.md

 """
-score_drugs_full_abstracts.py
+score_drugs_gemini25_flash.py

 - Reads an Excel with columns (case-insensitive): Name, published_date, abstract
 - Concatenates ALL abstracts per Name (sorted by published_date)
-- Sends the full concatenated text to Gemini for scoring (no summarization)
+- Sends the full concatenated text to Gemini 2.5 Flash (no summarization)
-- Applies exact MASH Resolution qualitative rules (user provided)
+- Applies exact MASH Resolution qualitative rules (as requested)
 - Uses numeric thresholds for other endpoints (configurable)
 - Saves results to an Excel file

-Requirements:
-    pip install pandas requests openpyxl

-Notes:
-- This sends the full concatenated abstracts to the LLM.
-If your concatenated texts are extremely large, your Gemini model may reject due to token limits.
-You explicitly requested "do not summarize", so this script does not summarize or chunk — it will attempt the full text.
-- Adjust GEMINI endpoint/authentication if you use a different interface.
+USAGE:
+ - Replace GEMINI_API_KEY with your real key/token (hardcoded as requested).
+ - Ensure GEMINI_MODEL is "gemini-2.5-flash".
+ - Run: python score_drugs_gemini25_flash.py

+SECURITY WARNING: Hardcoding secrets in source is insecure.
+Do not commit this file to a public repo.
 """

 import os
 import json
 import time
-import zipfile
+import re
-from typing import Dict, Any
+from typing import Dict
 import pandas as pd
 import requests

 # -----------------------
-# USER CONFIG
+# CONFIG (edit these)
 # -----------------------
-INPUT_EXCEL = "drugs_papers.xlsx"          # <-- change to your file path
+INPUT_EXCEL = "drugs_papers.xlsx"          # path to your Excel file
-SHEET_NAME = None                          # None = auto-handle (single or multi-sheet)
+SHEET_NAME = None                          # None = auto-handle single or multi-sheet
-OUTPUT_EXCEL = "drug_scores_output_full.xlsx"
+OUTPUT_EXCEL = "drug_scores_output_gemini25flash.xlsx"

-# Gemini API config: prefer storing API key in environment variable
+# -----------------------
+# Gemini config - HARDCODED as requested
+# Replace the placeholder string with your real access token or API key.
+# If it's an OAuth2 access token (e.g., starts with "ya29."), the script will use Authorization: Bearer <token>.
+# If it's a Google API key (starts with "AIza"), the script will append ?key=<API_KEY> to the URL.
+# -----------------------
-GEMINI_API_KEY = os.getenv("GEMINI_API_KEY", "YOUR_GEMINI_API_KEY")
+GEMINI_API_KEY = "PASTE_YOUR_REAL_KEY_OR_ACCESS_TOKEN_HERE"
-# Example model path — change to your model id / path if needed
-GEMINI_MODEL = os.getenv("GEMINI_MODEL", "models/gemini-1.0")
+GEMINI_MODEL = "gemini-2.5-flash"

-# Endpoints to score (exact strings used in prompt and output)
+# Endpoints to score (exact strings used in prompt & output)
 ENDPOINTS = [
     "Weight loss(%)",
     "A1c reduction(%)",